codeclusiveio/flutter-packages/codeclusive_result/README.md

 result = Unit.asSuccess();
 ```
 ## Id
-id is most useful in fold methods
+id is most useful in fold methods.
+It returns the argument passed to the function.

 ```dart
 //this will return the value of Success if the result is Success.